 Liz founded WEEMA in 2011.
-She is passionate about the the issues of extreme poverty, especially the effects of the water crisis on women and girls.
-Prior to becoming the full-time executive director of WEEMA, Liz worked 19 years as a family physician serving the urban poor including immigrants and newly arrived refugees.
+She is passionate about the issues of extreme poverty, particularly the effects of the water crisis on women and girls.
+Prior to becoming the full-time executive director of WEEMA, Liz worked for 19 years as a family physician serving the urban poor, including immigrants and newly arrived refugees.
 Liz's ties to Ethiopia date back to 2008, and she currently travels to Ethiopia three times a year.
 She received her B.S. from Haverford College and her M.D. from the University of Pittsburgh.

 DSA SOCIAL MEDIA AND MARKETING